Mother Regina Mary, foundress

 Sr. Terese Peter had a new school up and running in another part of Ann Arbor where she served as principal for a few years doing a great job in educating the children in the Catholic Faith.
 Later she went to teach in another private school in another diocese.

 The community was among the few that accepted older women to try their vocation as a Benedictine Sister and to take in sisters from other communities.
-Unfortunately, it did not work out and no young vocations remained.
-In the mean time the remaining sisters aged and infirmities came in.
+Unfortunately, it did not work out and there were no young vocations to carry on the community.
+In the mean time the remaining sisters aged and infirmities developed.

 A new bishop, Bishop Earl Boyea, was appointed in 2008.

 The last community school closed in 2009 due to lack of funds during a low eb in the economy.
 Shortly after, Mother Regina suffered a stroke.
 Her health began to deteriorate as well as the other sisters.
 It reached a climax where Sr. Anna Marie was about to take on the full care of three sisters.

-Due to the lack of genuine expertise on the part of the diocese, though they sincerely believed they were doing good, the community came to a very sad and most unjust conclusion.
+Due to the lack of this genuine expertise on the part of the diocese, the community came to a very sad and most unjust conclusion.

 Basically, the diocese chose which sisters they will care for and which sisters not to care for.
 Mother Regina Mary, Sr. Patricia Ann and Sr. Jean Frances were to retire at the Felician Home in Livonia, who have an infirmary for sisters.
-They presently are recieving very good love and care.
+They presently are receiving very good love and care.
 Sr. Terese Peter and Sr. Anna Marie were to take a job offer in Rochester, NY to teach in a private school.
 On March 1, 2012 the house in Ann Arbor was closed.